XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab3-EntityFrameworkCore.md

    await context.SaveChangesAsync().ConfigureAwait(false);
 }
 ```
-Use a tool like Postman to test the `POST` action.
-Make sure you set the `Content-Type` to `application/json`.
+Use a tool like Postman to test the `POST` action at `/api/scores`.
+Make sure you set the `Content-Type` to `application/json`, provide the gamer and video game name in the URL and a plain integer score in the body of the request.

-//TODO Example url to post to with parameters and body...

 ## Using Dependency Injection
 .NET Core has a built-in dependency injection system and ASP.NET Core makes extensive use of this itself.